Cover Date: December 1933

 Dent: It was a city carved from solid rock – a mountain of stone, hewn and hollowed into walls, streets, and dwellings.
 The rock was a pale red in color.

 The passages are unremarkable on their own but given the other parallels Dent’s stories shares with Doyle’s they become yet another solid piece of evidence.
-All in all, it appears a safe bet to say that Dent read “The Lost World” and incorporated some of its ideas into “The Phantom City.”
+Overall, it appears a safe bet to say that Dent read “The Lost World” and incorporated some of its ideas into “The Phantom City.”